Categorical Reparameterization with Denoising Diffusion models

-\paragraph{Denoiser for mixture of Dirac delta.} When training a diffusion model using a dataset $(X_i)_{i = 1} ^N$, the minimizer of the denoising loss is the denoiser for the empirical distribution $N^{-1}\!\sum_{i = 1}^N \updelta_{X_i}$ and is available in closed form; see \citet[Appendix B.3]{karras2022elucidating}.
-Various recent works use this insight in different forms. \citet{scarvelis2023closed} smooth the closed-form empirical denoiser to obtain training-free diffusion samplers that generalize beyond memorization. \citet{kamb2025an} study denoising under architectural constraints,most notably equivariance and locality, and derive the optimal denoiser within this restricted function class, and show that the resulting training-free diffusion sampler generates novel samples and closely match the behavior of trained convolution-based diffusion models. \citet{ryzhakov2024explicit} propose to train diffusion models by directly regressing to the empirical denoiser.
-In this work, we similarly leverage closed-form denoisers, here for distributions over $V^L$, but for a different goal: we use them to construct a soft reparameterization and differentiate through diffusion trajectories to obtain pathwise gradients.
-Finally, in concurrent work, \citet{andersson2025diffusion} propose using diffusion models, in a sequential Monte Carlo setting, to generate $N$ i.i.d.\ reparameterized samples from the parameter-dependent empirical mixture $\smash{\sum_{i=1}^N w_i^{\param}\,\delta_{X_i^{\param}}}$, where $\smash{w_i^{\param}\ge 0}$ and $\smash{\sum_{i=1}^N w_i^{\param}=1}$, and \(\param\) denotes the state-space model parameters.
+\paragraph{Denoiser for a mixture of Dirac deltas.} \citet{dieleman2022continuous} propose CDCD, which models categorical data by training a diffusion model on embedded tokens.
+Because the underlying variables are discrete, the denoiser is learned with a cross-entropy objective.
+When fitting a diffusion model to a finite dataset $(X_i)_{i=1}^N$, the minimizer of the denoising objective is precisely the denoiser associated with the empirical distribution $N^{-1}\sum_{i=1}^N \updelta_{X_i}$, and it admits a closed-form expression; see \citet[Appendix B.3]{karras2022elucidating}.
+Since our purpose is not to synthetise new data but to have differentiable sampling procedure, we similarly exploit closed-form denoisers for distributions on $\msv^L$.
+In concurrent work, \citet{andersson2025diffusion} propose using diffusion models within a sequential Monte Carlo setting to generate $N$ i.i.d. reparameterized samples from the parameter-dependent empirical mixture $\smash{\sum_{i=1}^N w_i^{\param}\,\delta_{X_i^{\param}}}$, where $\smash{w_i^{\param}\ge 0}$ and $\smash{\sum_{i=1}^N w_i^{\param}=1}$, and \(\param\) denotes the state-space model parameters.
 This enables parameter estimation by differentiating end-to-end through the particle filter used to estimate the observation likelihood.